Gabor Fields: Orientation-Selective Level-of-Detail for Volume Rendering: Limitations and Future Work

 \paragraph{Limitations of Optix Visibility Masking} While practical when using simple decompositions, using higher numbers of orientation bins and frequency levels would require changing the way we implement them, due to the limitation of 8 possible masks.
 Our alternative solution using the current Optix API, used in Section~\ref{sec:foveated_app}, is to define some through visibility masks, and others via direct masking in the rendering kernel (i.e., avoiding integration but keeping them in the visible set).
 In our experiments, the biggest bottleneck remains BVH traversal and ray intersection queries, which makes this latter strategy only marginally better in terms of performance.

-\paragraph{Comparison to NanoVDB} While we achieve considerable compression rates vs compressed voxel-grids (Table~\ref{tab:compression}), they could be pushed even further by leveraging compression techniques such as codebook primitives, half-precision storage, and fixed frequency particles.
-These are orthogonal to our work and will likely trade off some performance for quality.
-With regards to direct comparisons in terms of render time to NanoVDB, we would like to clarify the substantial undertaking that would be implementing it efficiently in Mitsuba and DrJIT.
-Regardless, we consider many of the key components of Open/NanoVDB orthogonal to our work: hierarchical structuring of the primitives could in theory accelerate our rendering speed even further, and provide better scalability than visibility masks; this approach has been recently explored for 3D Gaussian Splats in the context of radiance-field rendering in fVDB~\cite{williams-2024}.
-Integration of our approach within fVDB is an exciting avenue of future work.
+\paragraph{Comparison to voxel grids} We include a comparison to a highly optimized voxel grid implementation in Mitsuba 3 in the Supplementary material.
+It includes hierarchical Super-Voxel (SV) structures~\cite{szirmay2011free}, tricubic texture sampling, a residual ratio tracking estimator~\cite{novak14} with local majorant estimates from the SV, and a weighted delta tracking distance sampler.
+Under these settings, our method, while achieving similar quality and unbiased rendering at a $\sim4300x$ compression rate, is substantially slower, despite also achieving smaller variance per sample, due to our analytic integration.
+This is a known trade-off between compression rate, quality and render time in primitive-based methods~\cite{Condor2024Gaussians}.
+Future work could explore different runtime optimization strategies, from hierarchical traversal~\cite{williams-2024}, complementary compression techniques (codebooks, half precision, fixed-frequency primitives), usage of anyhit shaders to collect overlapping primitives, decomposition tracking for distance sampling~\cite{kutz2017spectral}, and plenty of others.

-\paragraph{Performance and Bias} While we manage to generally beat Gaussians across a wide range of metrics and datasets, in some scenarios (like extreme view-dependent frequency in the "volumetrically unrealistic" edges in {\sc{}Bunny}) the amount of residual kernels required to uplift a low-passed Gaussian version into a high quality, high frequency feature hampers performance substantially.
+\paragraph{Performance and Bias} While we manage to generally beat Gaussians across a wide range of metrics and datasets, in some scenarios (like extreme view-dependent frequency in the "volumetrically unrealistic" edges in {\sc{}Bunny}), the amount of residual kernels required to uplift a low-passed Gaussian version into a high-quality, high-frequency feature hampers performance substantially.
 Also, for multiple-scattering settings, most of our acceleration strategies rely on inducing certain amounts of bias to the render, which may not be adequate for all applications.

+\paragraph{Negative Density Fields} In practice, even when considering all overlapping primitives (both Gaussians and Gabors), some negative densities may occur on the volume’s boundaries. \emph{VPPT} can handle locally negative segments, due to the regular-tracking style integration.
+But when negative areas occur within a critical segment (i.e., the sampled one), the solver’s performance may decrease, due to breaking the assumption of a monotonically increasing function.
+In reality, the contribution of the solver is very small, and negative areas in the final mixture are very limited, which makes it a relatively small source of error.